wndudrla1011/neo_c/README.md

 ## Neo reflection intern program

 -   C study
 -   Calculator with C
     -   input integer (negative or positive)
     -   ouput integer or decimal 3 places
+-   Chat program using a socket
+    -   show chat to all users
+    -   If you connect to server, you'll see the last 10 chats
+    -   Chat is saved in MySQL
+    -   MAX client is 256